dkochmanski/charming-clim/doc/grafts.md

 ## Physical size and pixel size compromise

-We will skip the third situation for now to decide what unit should we default to.
-There are cognitive arguments for units based on a real world distances but there are also and practical reasons against using millimeters – poor mapping to pixels and the fact that CLIM software which is already written is defined with assumption that we operate on something comparable to pixel.
+We will skip the third situation, for now, to decide what unit should we default to.
+There are cognitive arguments for units based on a real-world distance but there are also and practical reasons against using millimeters – poor mapping to pixels and the fact that CLIM software which is already written is defined with the assumption that we operate on something comparable to a pixel.

 Having all that in mind the default unit should be